nicksmith100/mp3-fotl/README.md

 #### Public pages and elements

 - **Header**: All pages include a header with branding on the left-hand side, a navigation menu on the right-hand side, and festival dates and location with flexible positioning (see below).
-The festival dates are retrieved from the database.
+The festival dates are retrieved from the database by the backend application and served to the template, which parses the information and displays it accordingly.
 The header is fully responsive:
   - The branding (festival name) is displayed in its full form on sm viewports and above, but compresses to a shortened form on xs viewports.
-  - The festival dates and location are displayed beneath the branding on sm viewports and above, but centred on xs viewports.
+  - The festival dates and location are displayed beneath the branding on sm viewports and above, but horizontally centred on xs viewports.
-  - The navigation menu is displayed as a single line on lg viewports and above, but collapses to a hamburger menu on smaller viewports.
+  - The navigation menu is displayed as a single line on lg viewports and above, but collapses to a hamburger menu on md viewports and below.

     <details><summary>Header (lg)</summary>